-A disbalanced microflora has an important negative effect on digestibility.
+A disbalance in gut microflora has an important negative effect on digestibility.
 To counteract this the activity of a nutritional emulsifier should be considered.
 Orffa's nutritional emulsifier has the proven ability to increase nutrient digestion, which is important in a healthy broiler, but crucial in a pathogen challenged bird.